Towards the last frontier of India

 Do not hesitate to give us a call.
 Reach us to curate your experience as per your preference.

 It is time to travel towards the main town – Leh today.
 You will visit the famous Diskit monastery on the way that was built in the 14th century.
-It is famous for 32 m tall Maitreya Buddha statue apart from the history.
-The Diskit monastery is situated on the hill, just above the flood plains of the Shyok River.
+It is famous for the 32m tall Maitreya Buddha statue apart from the history.
+The Diskit monastery is situated atop the hill, just above the flood plains of the Shyok River.
 On its right bank is the Diskit village (3,144 meters (10,315 ft)) in Nubra Valley.
 Post this, you will head to see the main attraction of the day – Panamik Hot Springs.
 After seeing this natural wonder, you’ll call the day off at a very well facilitated Ladakhi Homestay – The Himalayan Hot Spring Homestay.

 After having a good breakfast with a beautiful mountain view, you’ll head to see the hidden gem of Ladakh.
 The fables tell us that if you are spiritual enough, you can actually see the Potala Palace of Tibet in the magical Yarab Tso Lake.
 A short trek from Sumur village will take you to Yarab Tso that is considered a holy place as per Buddhism.
 After spending some time at this picturesque and divine place, you’ll head to Changlung village.
 Another day ends at another very authentic Ladakhi homestay in Changlung.